felipenobrg/renovecasajp/README.md

 <p>- Share Button: The website also features a "Share" button that allows users to easily share the catalog or specific products
   with their friends and contacts.
 This promotes word-of-mouth marketing and expands the reach of the store's offerings.</p>

+ <p>- Search Input: On every product page, there is a search input that allows you to refine your product search result.</p>

 ## 🚀 Technologies